 - 18% VAT Rate

 - 49 Tax Treaties

-Georgia is a former Soviet Republic, located on the border between Europe and Asia, on the east cost of the Black Sea.
-It shares border with Russia to the north, with Turkey and Armenia to the south, and Azerbaijan to the southeast.
+Georgia is the former Soviet Republic, located on the border between Europe and Asia, on the east coast of the Black Sea.
+It shares a border with Russia to the north, with Turkey and Armenia to the south, and Azerbaijan to the southeast.
 It has a population of just over 3.7 million inhabitants, which half live in Tbilisi, its capital.
-Its official language is the Georgian and its legal tender currency is the Georgian Lari (GEL).
+Its official language is Georgian and its currency is the Georgian Lari (GEL).

 Tax treaties Map

 Georgia Limited Liability Company (LLC) – USD 2,950.00 (All included) (Remote company setup)

 We pride ourselves in providing the best possible professional service which includes our honest hassle-free “No Hidden Fee” policy.
 Your incorporation package includes:

 - Memorandum & Articles of Association

 - Appointment of Company Director(s)

 - Secretarial Services